klasharr/openclub-csv/README.md

 The fields content is basically content in the [PHP ini format](http://php.net/manual/en/function.parse-ini-file.php) and this is parsed internally by `parse_ini_file()`.
 Each CSV column will have a field name, and this field is described in the fields ini configuration.
 So far there are three field types; date, string and int.
 Others will follow.

-The basic rules are that the field name must correspond to the CSV header line field name and type must be present, currently types available are `date`,`int` and `string`.
+The minimum field rules are that:

+1. the field name must correspond to the CSV header line field name
+2. type must be present, currently types available are `date`,`int` and `string`.

+Everything else is optional.
+Below I explain the same fields definition from above.

 1. Date